christopherjbourque/homework03/README.md

 ## Acknowlegments

+I consulted a significant number of resources to help me with this product.
+These include:
-Bradley Traversy, Udemy course: "Modern JavaScript from the Beginning" Edwin Diaz, Udemy course: "Javascript Intermediate Level 2 - All About Functions" Traversy Media, YouTube Video: "JavaScript Password Generator" W3Schools, w3schools.com
+* Bradley Traversy, Udemy course: "Modern JavaScript from the Beginning"
+* Edwin Diaz, Udemy course: "Javascript Intermediate Level 2 - All About Functions"
+* Traversy Media, YouTube Video: "JavaScript Password Generator"
+* W3Schools, w3schools.com
-MANY posts on Stack Overflow
+* MANY posts on Stack Overflow